ejspeight/dev_portfolio/README.md

 Dev Portfolio comprises:

-- **Frontend**: Developed using Next.js and Tailwind CSS, the frontend provides an intuitive and responsive user interface for showcasing your projects, skills, and achievements.
+- **Frontend**: Developed using Next.js and Tailwind CSS, the frontend provides an intuitive and responsive user interface for showcasing my projects, skills, and achievements.

 - **Backend**: Powered by FastAPI with Python, the backend serves as the engine for managing user data, projects, and other portfolio-related information.
 It utilizes AWS RDS (Relational Database Service) with MySQL to store and retrieve data efficiently.